Frequently Asked Questions

-Individual use of picnic and barbecue areas in the GRPG is on a first come-first served basis except for one spot near the Heritage Rose Garden…click here to learn more about that spot.
+Individual use of picnic and barbecue areas in the GRPG is on a first come-first served basis except for one spot near the Heritage Rose Garden, and at the Rotary PlayGarden.
 For a list of parks that do take reservations, call 408-794-6500.
 If you are planning a large community event, you must be a nonprofit organization (or have a nonprofit partner) and get a permit to reserve an area of the park.
 Again, call 408-794-6500.

 Isn’t the San Jose Rose Garden near the Rosicrucian Museum?

 There are two major public rose gardens in San Jose, The Municipal Rose Garden at Naglee and Dana, dedicated in the mid-1930s, and the Heritage Rose Garden at Spring and Taylor Streets, dedicated in 1995.
 The Municipal Garden has large beds of about 190 varieties of mostly modern roses.
 The Heritage Rose Garden is a botanical collection of over 3,500 varieties of the roses grown over the last 400 years.

 Can I get married in the San Jose Heritage Rose Garden?